doug-moen/openscad2/rfc/Sequences.md

 To fix that, we'd need to introduce a character data type, such that `"abc"[0] == 'a'`, and we'd need to ensure that `['a','b','c'] == "abc"`.
 Eg, Haskell does this.
-I'm not going to propose this change, since I think the implementation effort is too high relative to the benefits.
+I'm not going to propose this change unless we can resolve backward compatibility issues, and demonstrate that the implementation effort is reasonable compared to the benefits.
+Right now I'm not sure.

-## Generalized Ranges
+## Ranges
 Ranges are generalized so that empty ranges are supported.
 If the end of the range is < the start of the range (with positive step value), then the range is empty (consistent with Haskell).